 Level of physical difficulty: 2 out of 5

 Involves a fair amount of walking.
-Of course Venice is flat but there are a great many small bridges to navigate.
-Participants must be able to manage their luggage to the hotel from the vaparetto stop (water bus).
+Of course, Venice is flat but there are a great many small bridges to navigate.
+Participants must be able to manage their luggage to the hotel from the Vaporetto stop (water bus).

 For Terms & Conditions and insurance recommendations, please click here »